 That plan called for us to leave our home in heaven and live on a planet where we could experience sin for ourselves, with all of its attendant consequences of sorry, misery, pain, suffering, and heartaches.
 In this way we could not only learn about sin and its consequences but, more importantly, we could learn why we should choose to do good rather than evil.

 But there was a pitfall to this plan.
 Should we choose to sin, even once, we could not return to our heavenly home because nothing unclean or sinful can live there.
-Therefore, the plan called for someone to save us from our sins by paying its penalty, thus freeing us from the consequences of our misdeeds.
+Therefore, the plan called for someone to save us from our sins by paying its penalty, thus freeing us from the eternal consequence of separation from God s because of our misdeeds.
 The person who was chosen to save us we know as Jesus Christ and the process by which He paid for our sins we refer to as the atonement.

 Yet, to inherit all that our Father has takes more than just having our sins forgiven.
 There are certain ordinances we must participate in and certain covenants we must make and faithfully keep in order to take full advantage of the atonement.
 But those ordinances and covenants are only found in Christ’s authorized church and those who do not belong to that church or who don’t keep the covenants they’ve made cannot inherit the fullness of blessings that heaven has available ,which blessing is to inherit all that our Father in heaven has.

 This is why when members of the LDS Church talk about “the plan of salvation” they usually think of it mostly in terms of belonging to the Church of Jesus Christ with its saving ordinances and covenants, however, this is just one part of the plan and, in some ways, just a small part.
 To understand why, we need to consider the following.